284: No Such Thing As Salty Yeti Bones

 Jesus Christ.
 Am I in some kind of weird fever dream?

-So they eat toilets, they eat colours, and they eat Yetis.
+What do you think?
+So they eat toilets, they eat campaigns, and they eat Yetis.
 Yeah, we're just seeing how far we could push it.

 There's a theory that's prevalent among people who believe in the Sasquatch, which is the same as a Yeti, right?
 In the